runjvm/hotspot-notes/oops/oop-header.md

 ```
 narrowKlass is typedef as jint.
 It's compressed the same way as narrowOop.

-## CompressedOop: 32-bit Represents 32 GB Space
+## CompressedOops: 32-bit Represents 32 GB Space
 - 35 bits reference 32 GB of memory
-- The last three bits are always 0 in an oop, 35 - 3 = 32
+- needs to be scaled by a factor of 8 and added to the heap base address to find the object to which they refer
+- CompressedOops can reference up to 32 GB
 - 33 GB heap can't use CompressedOop

-The Mark Word part can not be compressed because the pointers are not in the heap.
+The Mark Word part can not be compressed because the pointers contained in the mark word are native.
+By contrast, the managed pointers only need to reference 32 GB, instead of the whole native heap.